-Starting salaries for graduate human resource officers or managers are usually in the range £20,000 to £30,000 a year.
-The average salary for a new graduate is around £24,000 a year.
-With experience this could rise to between £35,000 and £45,000 a year.
-The salary for senior positions can be around £60,000 a year, or more.
+The average salary for a new graduate is around £24,000 - £35,000 a year.
+With experience this could rise to between £35,000 and £55,000 a year.
+The salary for senior positions can be around £60,000 a year or more.

 You would be based in an office.

 You would visit other departments, to speak to staff and managers.
 In large organisations, you would have to travel to other branches.

 You would work normal office hours, 9.00am-5.00pm, Monday to Friday.

 You might sometimes have to work late or at the weekends.

 You would sometimes have to work under pressure.

 You would sometimes have to make difficult and unpopular decisions.

 The HND or degree can be in any subject, but qualifications in human resource management, business studies, law, management and psychology are particularly relevant.

 Entry requirements for an HND are 1-2 Highers, and for a degree, 4-5 Highers.

 You could also take a postgraduate course in human resource management or related subject or a Master of Business Administration (MBA) degree.

 You might be able to move into human resources management after following a general management trainee programme for graduates.